tpg/attache-docs/docs/started/README.md

 attache init --filename=attache-config.json
 ```

-The other Attaché commands will not now how to find the renamed configuration file, you will need to supply a `--config` option with each one.
+The other Attaché commands will not know how to find the renamed configuration file, you will need to supply a `--config` option with each one.

 ```
 attache deploy production --config=attache-config.json